nautechsystems/nautilus_trader/README.md

 See https://pyo3.rs/latest/getting_started#virtualenvs.

 It's possible to install from source using `pip` if you first install the build dependencies as specified in the `pyproject.toml`.
-However, we highly recommend installing using [poetry](https://python-poetry.org/) as below.
+We highly recommend installing using [poetry](https://python-poetry.org/) as below.

 1. Install [rustup](https://rustup.rs/) (the Rust toolchain installer):
    - Linux and macOS: